kubeflow/training-operator/README.md

 helm install ${CHART} -n tf-job --wait --replace --set cloud=azure
 ```

-If the cluster is not hosted on GCE or Azure, you will need specify a custom configuration.
+If the cluster is not hosted on GKE or Azure, you will need specify a custom configuration.
 To do so edit `${CHART}\custom-config.yaml` with your desired settings.

 This is the structure of the configuration file: